Gestational Diabetes Management: Diabetes Friendly Indian Diet During Pregnancy

 - Posted On August 02, 2019

-According to the National guideline for diagnosis and management of Gestational Diabetes Mellitus (GDM), there should be universal screening of all pregnant women at first antenatal contact.
+According to the National guideline for diagnosis and management of Gestational Diabetes Mellitus (GDM), there should be universal screening of all pregnant women at their first antenatal contact.
 If the first test is negative, the second test should be done at 24-28 weeks of gestation.

 This is the single step test recommended by the World Health Organization for diagnosis of GDM using a 75gm glucose, through Oral Glucose Tolerance Test (OGTT) irrespective of the last meal.
 If the 2-hour Blood Sugar is more than 140 mg/dL, then the patient is treated for gestational diabetes according to the guidelines.